-Procedure & Delegation Description Frequency Wildlife Management Procedures - Section 4: Active Management - Trapping and Snaring Wildlife Terrestrial wildlife may present a considerable hazard to aircraft operations.
+Procedure & Delegation Description Frequency Wildlife Management Procedures - Section 4: Active Management ARO & External Consultant Terrestrial wildlife may present a considerable hazard to aircraft operations.
 Where a risk is identified during monitoring, external contractors should be contracted to manage the hazard.
-When contracted ARO & External Consultant Wildlife Management Procedures - Section 4: Active Management - Safe Handling of Wildlife All wildlife has the potential to carry disease; safe handling of injured or sick; and of wildlife remains is essential to ensure that you do not put yourself at risk of injury or illness.
-When a strike occurs When deceased animals are handled ARO Wildlife Management Procedures - Section 6: Manage Wildlife Strikes - Wildlife Strike Procedure and Reporting ARO & Airport Manager Wildlife strikes are classed as routine reportable incidents under the Transport Safety Investigation Regulations 2003 (Section 2) and must be reported to the ATSB within 72 hours of occurring.
+When contracted Wildlife Management Procedures - Section 4: Active Management ARO All wildlife has the potential to carry disease; safe handling of injured or sick; and of wildlife remains is essential to ensure that you do not put yourself at risk of injury or illness.
+When a strike occurs When deceased animals are handled Wildlife Management Procedures - Section 6: Manage Wildlife Strikes ARO & Airport Manager Wildlife strikes are classed as routine reportable incidents under the Transport Safety Investigation Regulations 2003 (Section 2) and must be reported to the ATSB within 72 hours of occurring.
 Reporting wildlife strikes is an important aspect of wildlife hazard management, though even more important is getting the information right.
 Accurate reporting assists with collating statistical information, and accurate species identification can assist with risk assessments and effective hazard management.
 Struck wildlife should always be identified as close to species level as possible.
-After wildlife strikes Wildlife Management Procedures - Section 6: Manage Wildlife Strikes - Significant Strike Investigation and Reporting (SSIR) ARO & Airport Manager A Significant Strike Investigation is a detailed analysis of wildlife strikes that attempts to answer the question of why the strike occurred.
-Determining the exact sequence of events may reduce the chances of recurrence.
+After wildlife strikes Wildlife Management Procedures - Section 6: Manage Wildlife Strikes ARO & Airport Manager A Significant Strike Investigation is a detailed analysis of wildlife strikes that attempts to answer the question of why the strike occurred.
+Although it is not a regulatory requirement, determining the exact sequence of events may reduce the chances of recurrence.
 A Significant Strike Investigation is generally instigated by the Airport Manager or other senior Operations Staff in response to significant strike event(s).
-After significant strikes Wildlife Management Procedures - Section 6: Manage Wildlife Strikes - DNA Collection ARO & Airport Manager When struck wildlife cannot be identified, a DNA sample must be collected to confirm the species involved in the incident.
-The general wildlife handling procedures detailed in WMP10 - Safe Handling of Wildlife - must also followed prior to collecting DNA samples.
-When a Strike Occurs
+After significant strikes